cfpb/design-manual/identity/typography.md

 <div class="content-67 content-last">

-<p class="lead-paragraph">Use this tool to compare school data and relevant financial factors to make a more informed decision for your future.</p>
+<p class="lead-paragraph u-mt0">Use this tool to compare school data and relevant financial factors to make a more informed decision for your future.</p>

 </div>